- 1 Advantage Creation and Classification

 You’ll see that some Advantages have a category descriptor in (parentheses), in which case the Advantage is broad enough that it is limited to a single categorical descriptor per-Advantage (for instance, the Advantage Point “Resistance” has to choose a thing to be resistant to each time that it is taken, otherwise the character could technically be resistant to everything).
 You’ll also see that some Advantages possess a Standalone or Consent notation.
 These are explained afterwards.
 The Required Text field outlines the bare minimum of things staff needs to see explained before an Advantage can be approved.
 An entry of “None” doesn’t mean the Advantage doesn’t need to be explained at all, but that it is relatively self-explanatory or its particulars don’t matter as much, so please still include a trapping.
 A Minor, Significant or Defining note indicate that the Point should always occupy that tier of Advantage Slot.
 Italicised designations indicate an Advantage stub: something that exists on the table solely for convenience or explanation.

-Please make sure all Advantages are properly formatted as demonstrated in this section.
+IMPORTANT: Please make sure to read the entry of the Advantage Point you're applying for.
+Don't just read the names and pick what sounds right --or what someone might tell you is right-- without understanding what the Point is and does.
+Applications are frequently sent back for Advantages containing Points missing minimum required explanation, or doing something completely different from the Point the applicant asked for.
+Likewise, make sure all Advantages are properly formatted as demonstrated in this section.
 This is not only necessary for readability, but for our character generation code to smoothly process it into a MUSH entry as well.
 Applications can be sent back for not following the format demonstrated below, so please check for errors such as writing the wrong Point names, or putting brackets and asterisks into them.
+It's very obvious when an applicant skims or ignores the content of what they're applying for, and this is a source of completely avoidable revisions.

 Accepted Advantage Designations and Trappings